sarehsoltani/TicketReservationSystem/README.md

 # TicketReservationSystem
-Principles of Database Design final project
+Principles of Database Design final project.

 Project definition is placed in Docs folder.